Q-CAD/pyRMG/README.md

 # pyRMG

 ## Overview
-`pyRMG` allows the user to rapidly generate RMGDFT input files to facilitate high-throughput RMGDFT calculations.
+`pyRMG` enables the rapid auto-generation of RMG DFT input files from VASP POSCAR files for high-throughput calculations.

 ## Features
-- Input parameters passed through .yml file format
+- Accepts input parameters as .yml files, which can be applied to directories of POSCAR files.
-- Automatically solves for the processor grid distribution based on system specifications
+- Automatically solves for the number of nodes and processor grid distribution so that they are evenly spaced across the computed cells.
-- Includes checks for force and scf-convergence based on the `forcefield.xml` and `rmg_input` files
+- Includes checks for force and scf-convergence based on the `forcefield.xml` and `rmg_input` files.
+- Can be integrated into matsemble Flux workflows for

 ## Installation
 You can install `pyRMG` using pip: